Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem

-In this paper, we introduce the notion of a satisfiability certificate for \nta.
-Such a certificate allows independent entities to verify the satisfiability of a given input formula without having to re-do a full check of its satisfiability.
-More specifically, based on such a certificate, the check of satisfiability is both easier in terms of computational effort and effort needed to implement the checker and to ensure its correctness.
-The certificate will be based on the notion of topological degree~\cite{Fonseca:95,Aberth:94,Franek:12b}, generalizing the idea that a sign change of a continuous function $f$ implies satisfiability of $f=0$.
+\begin{itemize} \item introduce the notion of a satisfiability certificate for \nta that allows independent entities to verify the satisfiability of a given input formula without having to re-do a full check of its satisfiability, we \item introduce a method for computing such satisfiability certificates, we \item describe computational experiments that analyze the efficiency of several variants of the method, and we \item provide a theoretical characterization of the class of problems for which such a certificate can be successfully computed despite the mentioned undecidability restrictions. \end{itemize}

+Based on the introduced certificate, the check of satisfiability of \smtnta formulas is both easier in terms of computational effort and effort needed to implement the checker and to ensure its correctness.
+The certificate is based on the notion of topological degree~\cite{Fonseca:95,Aberth:94,Franek:12b}, generalizing the idea that a sign change of a continuous function $f$ implies satisfiability of $f=0$.
 The basic tool for checking correctness of the certificate is interval arithmetic~\cite{Rump:10,Neumaier:90,Moore:09}.

 The idea to verify satisfiability of \smtnta in such a way, is not new~\cite{ATVApaper}.
 However, the formulation as the problem of searching for a certificate is.
 In addition to the possibility of independent verification, such a formulation makes the corresponding search problem explicit.
 This allows us to introduce new, efficient search heuristics that guide the algorithm toward finding a certificate and prevent the procedure from getting stuck in computation that later turns out to not to lead to success.